DigiT4TAF-BW

 In application research, the FZI covers the entire design and processing chain of networked, automated mobility and logistics systems.
 Thanks to its excellent equipment with real-world laboratories and test vehicles, the FZI can conduct application-oriented and participatory research on safe, future mobility concepts for the intelligent and networked cities of the future.
 End users are always involved in the networked driving and charging of electric vehicles and intermodality in the context of surveys, acceptance studies, and forecasts.

-It is essential for the FZI to promote an open research culture and free access to research results also in the field of mobility.
-Where possible and appropriate, application solutions are published or used as open-source or open data, especially for sensor data acquisition, recording and refinement.
-In 2021, among other things, a virtual model of parts of the Test Area Autonomous Driving Baden-Württemberg (TAF BW) was published.
-The continuation of TAF BW and FZI’s own Living Lab Future Mobility continues to be an important tool.
-The FZI owns numerous test vehicles for piloting mobility concepts, algorithms and components under real conditions in various areas of mobility, such as cargo bikes, passenger cars and shuttle vehicles.
-These are used in research groups and close cooperation with KIT to put theoretically gained knowledge into practice.
+It is essential for the FZI to promote an open research culture and free access to research results in the mobility sector as well.
+Wherever possible and reasonable, the application solutions are available or used as open source or open data, especially for sensor data collection, recording, and refinement.
+Among other things, a virtual model of parts of the Test Area Autonomous Driving Baden-Württemberg (TAF BW) has been published.
+The FZI has numerous test vehicles for testing mobility concepts, algorithms, and components under real-life conditions in various areas of mobility, such as cargo bikes, passenger vehicles, and shuttle vehicles.
+These are used in research groups and close cooperation with the KIT to put theoretical findings into practice.

 Supercomputing Platform for Highly Automated Vehicles